software-engineering-at-home/content/channel/000-Channel-Introduction.md

 So, if you liked this video - please subscribe - support the channel by subscribing on Patreon for early access to content; where you can ask questions and get answers - and finally let me know in the comments which topics you're most interested in.

+I'm still working on tag lines, but for now- keep an open mind, and be kind to each other.

+### Writing Checklist

+- [/] Repeat the presmise, the key points, and the practical advice to close out the video
+- [/] Like, subscribe, and share - support on patreon